will-chimbay/CPE322/README.md

 *Welcome to my repo, I'm a third year Computer Engineering major*

+> Here we'll engange in working on:
+> - coding assignments
+> - developing projects
-> Here we'll engange in completing coding assignments, developing projects, and other such tomfoolery
+> - and other such tomfoolery